mbhall88/mbhall88.github.io/_posts/2019-02-01-benchmark-guppy-algorithms.md

 Do the same thing for `Guppy_testing/flipflop`.

 ## Map
-Accuracy of the reads will be based on alignment to the reference genome.
+The accuracy of the reads will be based on alignment to the reference genome.
 The alignment is done using [minimap2](https://github.com/lh3/minimap2).

 ```sh
 cd Guppy_testing/normal